 Vendor may continue to use those Sub-Processors already engaged by Vendor as of the date of this Addendum, subject to Vendor meeting the obligations set out in Section 6.5.
 The list of Vendor’s Sub-Processors as of the Effective Date is provided in Exhibit C to this Addendum.

-Subject to Section 6.2, Vendor shall not appoint any new Sub-Processors without obtaining Billtrust’s prior approval in writing (such approval not to be unreasonably withheld or delayed).
+Subject to Section 6.2, Vendor shall notify Billtrust in advance of appointing any new Sub-Processors no less than 90 days of their proposed first use for Processing under the Agreement.
+Within 30 days after Vendor’s notification of the intended change, Billtrust can object to the addition of a Sub-Processor on the basis that such addition would violate (i) Applicable Data Protection Laws; (ii) cause Billtrust to violate its contractual obligations with a third party; or (iii) other reasonable cause.
+Billtrust’s objection must be in writing and include any specific reasons for its objection and options to mitigate.
+If Billtrust does not object within such period, the Sub-Processor may be engaged by Vendor without further notice.

-If Billtrust objects to a proposed appointment, the Parties will, for a period of no more than 30 days from the date of Billtrust’s refusal, work together in good faith to attempt to find a commercially reasonable solution for Billtrust that avoids the use of the objected-to Sub-Processor.
+If Billtrust reasonably objects to a proposed appointment as set out in Section 6.3, the Parties will, for a period of no more than 30 days from the date of Billtrust’s refusal, work together in good faith to attempt to find a commercially reasonable solution for Billtrust that avoids the use of the objected-to Sub-Processor.
 If no solution can be found which is satisfactory to both parties, Billtrust, upon written notice to Vendor, may terminate the Agreement immediately (or upon such date as Billtrust selects), with no further fees due, other than what has been accrued up to and including the date of termination.

 With respect to each Sub-Processor, Vendor shall: